WindowTop/WindowTop-App/README.md

 # WindowTop
-Set current window on top, make it dark, apply transpareny, shrink it, and more!
+Set current window on top, make it dark, apply transparency, shrink it, and more!
 https://windowtop.info/

 ![Get it from Microsoft](https://user-images.githubusercontent.com/17680514/127212538-33dcdab6-c3e2-4a13-97c6-d8cfa648b9dd.png)